 Job Duties For Freelance Joomla Developer

-Many duties will fall under your purview as a Joomla developer.
+Many duties will fall under your preview as a Joomla developer.
 However, your duties as a freelance Joomla developer would vary from the usual office work ones that people in similar work profiles would undertake.
-You should be able to take on many responsibilities remotely.
+You should be able to take on many responsibilities remotely to get hire joomla developer.
 Some general duties you will undertake include:

 - Design of Rest APIs backing the client-side UI logic